jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 Nested and double selector become more specific but also become harder to work on.

+Keeping specificity flat eleminates specificity.
 After getting rid of specificity you only have to worry about:

 1 - Origin and importance.
 2 - Order of Appearance.

+Without specificity wars, there is no need to use "!important" because there wouldn't be a need to override something.
+This leaves:

+1 - Order of Appearance.

+The one issue that comes up with keeping CSS flat is that the rules are available on the glogal scope.
+This can create other issues.

+Eliminating the origin and importnace and specificity is like putting training wheels.
+Focus on one thing first and then add the rest once you have a solid understanding of the basics.